jonasoh/spiro/README.md

 * [WinSCP](https://winscp.net/eng/index.php) can be used to transfer files from SPIRO using the SFTP protocol.

 **Mac**
-* On Mac, an SSH client is built in to the system.
+* On Mac, an SSH client is built into the system.
 Using the *Terminal*, connect to SPIRO using the command `ssh pi@1.2.3.4` (where `1.2.3.4` is the IP address of your system).
 * [Transmit](https://panic.com/transmit/) is the best graphical SFTP client for Mac.
 * [Cyberduck](https://cyberduck.io/) may be another alternative.
 * [FileZilla](https://filezilla-project.org/) also has a Mac version.